 Within schools, health coordinators are responsible for overseeing the issues of water, sanitation and hygiene.
 The project trained a male and female from each school to ensure that girls' sanitation will be prioritised.
 The trained teachers are permanent within the schools but may move out due to transfers and/or death.
 The training included issues of menstrual hygiene management to ensure that both male and female teachers prioritized girl child issues.
 At Bwanya primary school the male health coordinator was active in sewing of Rumps.
 Discussions with health coordinators highlighted that pads supplied were being replenished in time when finished.
 Health clubs at schools lead the promotion of sanitation and hygiene issues.
 In most schools visited there was a higher proportion of girls than boys participating in the school health clubs.
 At some schools e.g. Tambudzayi Secondary, girls made up as much as 75% of the membership.
-The trained girls and boys move out from the schools after completing the highest level of primary or secondary education as offered by the school but new members are enrolled each year.
+The trained girls and boys move out from the school but new members are enrolled each year.
 New members to the schools health clubs are not disadvantaged because learning of the key concepts is continuous.